-Google cannot always be relied upon to keep your website exactly where you have worked so hard to position it.
-All website owners need to be aware that the boffins at Google are always changing and upgrading what is known as the “search algorithm” – they just can’t help themselves!
+They cannot always be relied upon to keep your website exactly where you have worked so hard to position it.
 And when these changes are updated to the web, the new algorithm can have a drastic effect on search rankings for some sites.
-Over the past couple of years, the “Panda” and “Penguin” updates have sent thousands of websites crashing down the rankings and some of these were well-built sites with good content and solid SEO (search engine optimisation) behind them.
+Over the past couple of years, the “Panda” and “Penguin” updates have sent thousands of websites crashing down the rankings and some of these were well-built sites with relevant content and solid SEO (search engine optimisation) behind them.

 What does that information mean for you – the site owner?

-Basically, it means do not rely purely on Google for the marketing and distribution of your website and brand.
-There are a variety of methods to garner support and clientele for your site without even using the “Gods of Google”.
+It means do not rely purely on Google for the marketing and distribution of your website and brand.
+There are a variety of methods to garner support and clientele for your site without even using the “Gods of Google.”

-To get your site started on the “google-less” path, here are some very simple methods that can be quickly and easily utilised for your website:-
+To get your site started on the “google-less” path, here are some quite simple methods that can be quickly and easily used for your website:-

 1. Traffic From YouTube

 This may not work for everyone however if you have a product that lends itself to video (reviews, demonstrations, etc), get out your i-phone, create a couple of videos and get yourself a YouTube channel today.
 With the right type of engaging video, this is a terrific way to drive traffic to your website.